Things to See and Do in Western Maryland

 The Allegany Arts Council's Saville and Schwab Mountain Maryland galleries are located in historic downtown Cumberland at 9 N. Centre Street.
 The galleries feature year-round exhibitions of national and local talent.
 You are sure to see something different and interesting each time you stop by.

 The flat path along this scenic canal is ideal for two-wheeled trips, so pack your bike and head out to the Cumberland Visitor’s Center to spend the day riding along this historic canal.
 The Great Allegheny Passage (GAP) rail-trail offers 150 miles of hiking and biking between Cumberland, MD, and Pittsburgh, PA.
 In Cumberland, the GAP joins the C&O Canal Towpath, creating a continuous 335 mile long trail experience to Washington, DC.
-Or, for the adventure of a lifetime, make Cumberland your bike destination.
-A few days’ ride from Washington, D.C. will get you to this beautiful town for a getaway you’ll never forget.
+So, for the adventure of a lifetime, make Cumberland your bike destination.

 This rugged seam formed where North America’s continental plates are pulling apart makes for some of the most intriguing geology and challenging hiking on the East Coast.
 With beautiful views of the Savage River Forest, Big Savage Mountain, Meadow Mountain, and idyllic New Germany Lake in New Germany State Park, hiking the Eastern Continental Divide in Garrett County is a must for every outdoorsman or woman’s bucket list.